 Things To Do And Explore

-Northwest of the Three Sisters Springs area is the Crystal River Archaeological State Park.
+The Crystal River Archaeological State Park is Northwest of the Three Sisters Springs area.
 It contains remains of an early Native American settlement, which includes ceremonial mounds.

 Boating, fishing, kayaking, and anything else that can be done in the beautiful Crystal river waters are the most popular and fun things to do in this area.
 Some of the local restaurants will even grill your catch.

 Places To Stay

 The nearby Crystal River hotel is a 232-acre eco-friendly resort that is 50 years old.
 But remains beautiful with comfortable accommodations and is surrounded by Kings Bay and the spring-fed rivers.
 There are plenty of accommodation options at the Manatee Capital of the World, Crystal River.
-Visitors can choose between local hotels like the Crystal River Hotel or local vacation Rentals within close distance to the springs and other attractions.
+Visitors can choose between local hotels like the Crystal River Hotel or local vacation Rentals close to the springs and other attractions.